-Who Am I.....YASE - Yet Another Software Engineer ??
-So far that has been my only defendable introduction to others..
-However I am making an effort to move towards getting more credibility as a "Computer Scientist" ... and now "Service Scientist"... or so I'd like to believe..Perhaps its an effort in that direction that I keep this introduction limited to encounters relevant to my technical education which continues.. perhaps faster than ever...till date.
+The below is an attempt to describe my journey from being a software engineer to a "Computer Scientist" ... and now "Data Scientist" and more pertinently the Principle Investigator of Watson Knowledge Graph (click here for my official profile). or so I'd like to believe..Perhaps its an effort in that direction that I keep this introduction limited to encounters relevant to my technical education which continues.. perhaps faster than ever...till date.

 Looking back, the first time I got really excited about science was in the 5th or 6th grade when my father used a garden pipe to demonstrate to me the experiment where a ping pong ball would dance seamlessly on a vertical jet of water, which led me to show off one of the most watched and popular experiment in that years' school exhibition.